npm/npm/doc/cli/npm.md

 Use `npm install blerg` to install the latest version of "blerg".
 Check out `npm-install(1)` for more info.
 It can do a lot of stuff.

-Use the `npm search` command to show everything that's available.
+Use the `npm search` command to show everything that’s available.
-Use `npm ls` to show everything you've installed.
+Use `npm ls` to show everything you’ve installed.

 ## DEPENDENCIES